sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 A product team has blanket authority to do work while providing departmental governance with information on their progress.

 Achieving a Business Outcome may not be a straight path.
-Product freatures are hypothesis that must be validated before we can claim victory.
+Product features are hypothesis that must be validated before we can claim victory.
 This may include a series of A/B testing, experiments, Proof of Concepts, using Analytics to interpret data and informing the next iteration of a product.

 In a project-type investment, a schedule is the assurance provided to governance on progress because the planning phase a a project sought certainty before execution can start.